MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 |Invalid token|The token provided is invalid|
 |Invalid proxy address|The proxy address provided is invalid|

 9. If you need to delete or edit the SIEM agent in the future, you can click on the three dots at the end of the row for the SIEM agent in the table, and select **Edit** or **Delete**.
+If you edit the SIEM agent, you do not need to rerun the .jar file, it updates automatically.

 ![SIEM - edit or delete](./media/siem-edit-delete.png)